ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-nsxt-topologies.md

 This topology creates a single edge cluster, with active-passive Tier-0 and Tier-1.

 Active-passive on the Tier0 provides IPsec capability for access through the HA VIP address.
-Alternatively, Tier-0 would BGP peer with a vSRX firewall.
+Alternatively, Tier-0 would Border Gateway Protocol (BGP) peer with a vSRX firewall.

 ![IBM Cloud for VMware Regulated Workloads single data center](../../images/fss-nsxt-topology-single-dc-ap-simple.svg "Single data center"){: caption="Figure 1.
 Single data center" caption-side="bottom"}

-## Multi-zone region data center active-active topology
+## Multizone region data center active-active topology
 {: #fss-nsx-topologiest-mzraa}

 This topology is one of the more complex topologies and requires a large CPU/Memory footprint for all the moving parts.